RunOpenCode/twig-bufferized-template/README.markdown

 where they should be - in HEAD tag.

-Bufferization could provide method for Sonata project (or any other block-like CMS CMF) proper HTML output and full separation of individual block logic that is related to assets management and injection.
+Bufferization could provide method for Sonata project (or any other block-like CMS CMF) proper HTML output and full separation of individual block logic that is related to assets management and inclusion.